dhis2/d2-ui/README.md

 The d2-ui library is published as an npm package: https://www.npmjs.com/package/d2-ui

-#### A note about d2-ui semver
+#### How to determine the new version

-The d2-ui version tracks the DHIS2 version.
-So, when DHIS2 version 2.28 is released, then d2-ui will be upgraded to v28.0.0.
-Therefore, all version upgrades prior to the next DHIS2 release are generally patch upgrades, even if the changes are considered breaking.
+The d2-ui version is in the semver pattern, but the major version tracks the DHIS2 version.
+So, for DHIS2 version 2.28 the corresponding d2-ui version is v28.mm.pp.
+The reason for this is at least partly because d2-ui has a dependency on d2, which depends on the DHIS2 API version.

+So we follow our own defined version conventions as follows:

+##### Major upgrade

+The major version is upgraded at the same time the next DHIS2 is released.
+So when DHIS2 2.29 is released, v29.0.0 of d2-ui should be published.

+##### Minor upgrade

+Minor upgrades are used during the development cycle for breaking changes.

+##### Patch upgrade

+Patch upgrades are for bug fixes and small implementations that are not breaking changes.

 #### Steps to publish